AbhiDS91/Fraud_analytics_ML_Approach/README.md

 Welcome!
 This portfolio showcases my hands-on data science and machine learning projects in the Fraud domain.
 These projects tackle real-world challenges, from spotting fraud to understanding complex data.
 I combine technical skills with practical insights to create solutions that make a real difference.
 I will add the projects as I'd complete them.

-## Why This Portfolio?

-Data is everywhere, and making sense of it is crucial.
-This portfolio demonstrates how I use data science to solve important problems, focusing on practical applications and clear results.

 ## What I Bring to the Table